 Young people seek purpose and meaning in their work.
 3/4 say they would take a pay cut to work for a socially responsible company.

 Circl directly addresses all these challenges.
-Each business professional coaches a school pupil 1:1 in 6 carefully structured sessions over 2 years.
+Each business professional coaches a school pupil 1:1 in 4 carefully structured sessions over a year, with the options to continue with 3 further sessions in the following year.
 They take responsibility for helping the student build trust, listen actively, and understand non-verbal communication.